ku-sldg/plih/_funs/3-Scoping.md

 ## Dynamic Scoping

 Where the two interpreters differ is in their implementation of _scope_.
 The immediate substitution interpreter implements _static scoping_ while the deferred substitution interpreter implements _dynamic scoping_.
+In dynamic scoping, the environment used when evaluating a function is the environment where the function is evaluated.
+In the example above, `f` is evaluated in the environment where it is called - `n` is bound to `2` and `f` to the lambda.
+Thus, the deferred substitution interpreter implements dynamic scoping.

+Clearly dynamic scoping differs from our reference implementation.
+However, is that a bad thing?
+Most programming language researchers would say yes.
+Here's a good example why that's the case:

+{% highlight text %}
+bind n = 1 in                      [(n,1)]
+  bind f = (lambda x in x + n) in  [(f,(lambda...)),(n,1)]
+    bind n = app f 1 in            [(n,2),(f,(lambda...)),(n,1)]
+      bind n = app f 1 in          [(n,3),(n,2),(f,(lambda...)),(n,1)]
+        app f 1                    == 4
+{% endhighlight %}

+In this expression, every time `f 1` is evaluated, the result is different.
+Every time `f 1` is evaluted, the current environment must be known to determine the result.
+Same function, same arguments, different result.
+This is a debugging nightmare.
+Thus, dynamic scoping is to be avoided.

 ## Static Scoping

 Assuming the immediate substitution interpreter implements a reference interpreter, we need the substituting interpreter to produce the same values.
+Specifically, we need `f` to use the environment where it is defined rather than where it is called.
+Unfortunately, it's gone when `f` is evaluated.

 ### Closures as Function Values

-A *closure* represents a function value that includes the evironment where the function is defined.
+The approach we'll use is to simply keep a copy of the environment where a function is defined.
+In effect, we'll put a copy in the lambda value itself.
+This structure is called a _closure_.
+A closure represents a function value that includes the evironment where the function is defined.

 {% highlight haskell %}
 data BAEVal